The Early Radio London Fab Forties

 Down In Mexico Boston Crabs Columbia DB7586

-Geoff Mott or Motlow is named by many sources as the band vocalist.
-His claim to fame was that early in the swinging decade, he had fronted a band called the Mottos or Mottoes, the line-up of which included future Pink Floyd icon Syd Barratt.
-It appears that Barratt's name is not included as a member of both bands anywhere other than in Tapestry Of Delights.
-None of his fellow Mottoes feature on the 'Crab' list.
+Geoff Mott's claim to fame was that early in the swinging decade, he had fronted a college band called the Mottos or Mottoes, the line-up of which (circa 1962) included future Pink Floyd icon Syd Barratt.
+None of Geoff's fellow Mottoes joined the 'Crabs'.

 Despite Down In Mexico spending six weeks on the Big L playlist (peaking at #14) the single did nothing in the Nationals.
-Both subsequent releases As Long As I Have You (65) and Gin House (66) failed to feature in the Fab Forty.
+Both subsequent releases As Long As I Have You (65) and Gin House (66) (later successful for Amen Corner) failed to feature in the Fab Forty.

 Thanks to Paul Coates for additional info